Skip to main content

 Preface

-In the execution plan of an SQL query that includes the "order by" clause, the Sort operation is pushed down to the RemoteScan operator.
+The execution plan of an SQL containing order is generated in the following process, where Sort is pushed down into the RemoteScan operator.

-The Sort pushdown operation is performed asynchronously, with instructions executed in parallel across various data nodes.
-After filtering the data, the sorted results are fed back to the computing nodes, reducing the workload on those nodes.
+The push operation of Sort is asynchronous.
+Instructions are executed in parallel on each data node, and after filtering the data, the sorted results are sent back to the computing nodes, reducing the load on the computing nodes.

-To enable Sort-Based Pushdown Optimization, the following parameter needs to be set to true in Klustron:
+To support pushdown of sorting, the following parameters need to be set to true in KunlunDB:

 set enable_remote_orderby_pushdown=true;